British show’s take on rendang curry riles Southeast Asians

 The contestant, Zaleha Kadir Olpin, was eliminated from the competition but took to Instagram to vow she’d never stop cooking the traditional way.

-Her offending rendang was presented as part of Malaysia’s national dish, Nasi Lemak, which aside from rendang also includes rice cooked in coconut milk and spicy prawns.
+Her offending rendang was presented as part of Malaysia’s national dish, Nasi Lemak, or rice cooked in coconut milk that comes with sides such as peanuts, spicy prawns and rendang.

 The judges lavished praise on most of the ingredients but dismissed the non-crispy chicken rendang as a “mistake.”